PrefectHQ/prefect/docs/guides/deployment/docker.md

 In this guide, we'll further configure the deployment so flow runs are executed in a Docker container.
 We'll run our Docker instance locally, but you can extend this guide to run it on remote machines.

+This guide will also dive into how you can "bake" your code directly into your Docker image.
+This will allow for easy storage and allow you to deploy flow code without the need for a storage block.

 In this guide we'll:

+- Create a Docker image that stores your Prefect flow code
 - Configure a [build step](/concepts/deployments#build) which will build a docker image on our behalf
 - Build and register a new `log_flow.py` deployment that uses the new image.
 - Create a flow run from this deployment that spins up a Docker container and executes, logging a message.